 The Count turned to him.
 "You came to me seeking answers, did you not?"

-The other forced a curious laugh.
+The Count forced a curious laugh.
 "Is it, Kurosaki?
 Is it really?
 Do you really need your empathic abilities to discern where the crux of his concern lies?"

 "Then it does have something to do with Tsuzuki's power, doesn't it?"